linode/docs/docs/guides/security/vulnerabilities/red-team-reconnaissance-techniques/index.md

     theHarvester -d https://domain.com -b google,linkedin,bing,yahoo

 The following command will search for any information pertinent to the domain you have specified on the data sources provided.
-In this case, we have specified google, bing, linkedin and Yahoo as the data sources.
+In this case, we have specified Google, Bing, Linkedin, and Yahoo as the data sources.

 ![theHarvester utility output](theharvester-utility-output.png "theHarvester utility output")